 - for terms with multiple legal meanings, you will gain credit for illustrating the different meanings (e.g. self-defence in criminal law and in international law) - > to check your work carefully for accuracy before handing it in - to select your 10 terms from different parts of the course programme (not just one or two modules) - to include some contemporary examples (for example from newspapers or websites: when quoting news, also give the date) - there is no 'correct answer' for each term.
 Complete the project in your own personal way.
 Printing and delivery Projects should be printed or typewritten.
 If possible, print on both sides of the page.
 On the front page, clearly write your name, matriculation number and degree course, with the academic year and date or relevant exam period.
 Please include an index at the front of the Project, listing the 10 terms contained in your Project.
 It is helpful to highlight the 10 terms in bold each time they occur in a definition or example.
 Your completed Terminology Project may be handed in for assessment at the end of the course or at the previous exam appello.
 Delivery by e-mail is not accepted because of past experience.
-In exceptional cases, students may arrange (in person or by e-mail) to post the Project, clearly identified, by traditional mail.
-Address the Project to me and post to the Law Faculty address.
-Alison Riley \EXCLUDED TERMS: Act Advocate Barrister Civil law Claim Code Common law Constitution Contract Crime Guilty House of Commons House of Lords Judge Jury Justice Law Lawyer Legislation Parliament Right Solicitor State Treaty Please note that the above list of terms are EXCLUDED.
-Do not select any of these commonly used terms for inclusion in your Project.
-Aim for originality in your selection of terms and in researching your definitions and examples! \\Now examine the examples of good work provided on the following pages Personal terminology project: example 1 TERM: ACTION (noun) Definition:
+Alison Riley Delivery dates: For the 1st exam Appello in January 2012, by 14th December 2011 at ricevimento student.
+Now examine the examples of good work provided on the following pages Personal terminology project: example 1 TERM: ACTION (noun) Definition:

 An action is "a proceeding in which a party pursues a legal right in a civil court" Oxford Dictionary of Law "An action is a lawsuit; legal proceedings before a civil court in which a party sues for a legal right.
-(If you take legal action you proceed against someone in a court of law)" English for Law, glossary Examples in context: "On July 10, 1957, Mrs Letang, the Plaintiff, was on holiday in Cornwall.
+(If you take legal action you proceed against someone in a court of law)" English for Law, glossary Examples in context:

+"On July 10, 1957, Mrs Letang, the Plaintiff, was on holiday in Cornwall.
 She was staying at a hotel and thought she would sunbathe on a piece of grass where cars were parked.
 While she was lying there,Mr Cooper, the Defendant, came into the car park driving his Jaguar motor car.
 He did not see her.
 The car went over her legs and she was injured.
 On Feb.
 2, 1961, more than three years after the accident, the Plaintiff brought this action against the Defendant for damages for loss and injury caused by (1) the negligence of the Defendant in driving a motor car and (2) the commission by the Defendant of a trespass to the person."
 Lord Denning, in the case of Letang v Cooper, Court of Appeal (in Legal English and the Common Law, chapter 5.2.4: Actions in tort: trespass and negligence) Should the European Parliament, the Council or the Commission, in infringement of this Treaty, fail to act, the Member States and the other institutions of the Community may bring an action before the Court of Justice to have the infringement established.
-EC Treaty, Article 232 (first paragraph) Related words \Action - proceedings - lawsuit - suit - actionable (adj) Collocations \Action - legal action - to bring an action against someone - to bring an action before a court - to take action against someone - actions in tort Translation \Azione, procedura, procedimento, processo civile in genere; l'azione penale è detta prosecution.
-De Franchis, Dizionario Giuridico Note: the Treaty texts can be accessed on the EU website, specifically: www.europa.eu.int/eur-lex/lex/en/treaties/index.htm Personal terminology project: example 2 TERMCOURT OF JUSTICE OF THE EUROPEAN COMMUNITIES (n + prep + n + prep + art + adj + n) Definition:
+Treaty on the Functioning of the European Union (Treaty of Rome) Article 232 (first paragraph) Related words Action - proceedings - lawsuit - suit - actionable (adj) Collocations Action - legal action - to bring an action against someone - to bring an action before a court - to take action against someone - actions in tort Translation Azione, procedura, procedimento, processo civile in genere; l'azione penale è detta prosecution.
+De Franchis, Dizionario Giuridico Note: the Treaty texts can be accessed on the EU website, specifically: www.europa.eu.int/eur-lex/lex/en/treaties/index.htm Personal terminology project: example 2 TERMCOURT OF JUSTICE OF THE EUROPEAN UNION (n + prep + n + prep + art + adj + n) Definition: